 The truth is, at least amongst the vast majority of my peers, friends, and clients, almost all of us start out thinking we don’t have much and just need a simple Will, but almost all of us are dead wrong about that.
 The trouble is we we only find out when we take the time to really learn, and that takes time and money we feel short on to start, or our loved ones find out the hard way when it’s already too late for us.
 Clients come in and roll their eyes (or wipe tears) while sharing the horror shows of their experiences dealing with loved ones who didn’t take the time or spend the money to plan their own affairs.
 Those clients who’ve seen it up close and personal don’t want to burden their surviving loved ones that way.

 The other piece of the advice in that article I take exception to is the idea of shopping around for a lawyer via free consultations.
 I think free consultations are a waste of everyone’s time.
 Either the lawyer is giving away free legal advice without getting fairly compensated for it (and will come to regret it) or the client’s time is being wasted by having what amounts to little more than a meet and greet with the lawyer who hopes to convert the prospective client into a paying client.
 Instead, I believe the lawyer should have processes and information readily available up front to help the prospective client evaluate whether that particular lawyer will be a good fit for that particular client.
-Prospective clients in Massachusetts looking for a lawyer for Wills, Living Wills, Health Care Proxies, Trusts, Guardians for Minor Children and other pieces of an overall estate plan can read up on my blog, check out the DGVE law website, Facebook page, read this blog, and then call DGVE law’s Client Liaison, Astrid at 781-740-0848 x.2 for more information to help decide whether it makes sense to schedule an appointment to meet with me.
-If it does, she’ll help schedule it and then when we sit down it can be a productive meeting leading closer to actually having all your ducks in a row instead of just finding out whether you might want to get started working with me.
+Prospective clients in Massachusetts looking for a lawyer for Wills, Living Wills, Health Care Proxies, Trusts, Guardians for Minor Children and other pieces of an overall estate plan can read up on my blog, check out the DGVE law website, Facebook page, read this blog, and then call DGVE law at 781-740-084 for more information to help decide whether it makes sense to schedule an appointment to meet with me.
+If it does, then we will get you on the schedule and when we sit down it can be a productive meeting leading closer to actually having all your ducks in a row instead of just finding out whether you might want to get started working with me.

 And forget the idea that this is all something you can do in just a couple hours total!
 If you want to do it right and make it yours, don’t wait until the week before you leave for a vacation and are thinking about that plane ride or just as you’re preparing for an elective surgery to call.
 Please don’t wait until you are already diagnosed with a serious illness or your loved one is starting to lose some mental capacity.
 Doing so just makes it what we in the profession refer to as “crisis planning” and there are consequences (and may be premiums for the rush) at that point.
 Instead prepare to invest some time and valuable financial resources while you are healthy, well, and there is time to do it right.
 Choose the right attorney for you and your family then trust her to use her extensive educational training and her professional and personal experience and continuing professional education as well as to call on her professional colleagues as resources when necessary to do all the heavy mental and physical lifting for you so you can go about living your life and enjoying your family now worry free.
 You and your family are worth it.